theJasonJones/react-starterkit/README.md

 The point of this repo is so I can have a headstart for when I begin up new projects.
 Feel free to edit as needed.

 ## Development
+1. `yarn install` - Might have to include `--ignore-engines`

-1.  `yarn start` - to get the webpack server up and running
+2.  `yarn start` - to get the webpack server up and running

-2. `yarn lint` - Check the code against
+3. `yarn lint` - Check the code against

 ## Notable Packages